 iMovie also beefs up its sharing capabilities by providing options for encoding and sending movies directly to YouTube, to an iPhone via iTunes, and to Apple’s enhanced .Mac service.

 However, applying the title “iMovie” to a brand new application has resulted in a few differences that are likely to flummox people accustomed to previous versions of the program.
 For example, iMovie ’08 offers no support for third-party plug-ins such as extra effects and transitions.
 And some features you may be accustomed to aren’t present at all, such as DVD chapter markers, bookmarks, and themes.
 Also, iMovie ’08 can only import (not open) projects created in earlier versions, and even then the process only acquires the raw video; transitions and effects don’t move over.
-So, although this advice has always been true, it’s even more important now: If you’re working on an iMovie project in a previous version, finish the project in that version.
+So, although this advice has always been true, it’s even more important now: If you’re working on an iMovie project in a previous version, finish the project in

 The good news is: if you’re upgrading to iLife ’08, your previous version of iMovie HD 6 remains intact, giving you the option of editing video with either application.
 But if you’ve just purchased a new iMac that comes with iLife ’08 pre-installed, you didn’t have that option until today.

 Apple has now made iMovie HD 6 available free for owners of iMovie ’08.
 The installer checks to see if iLife ’08 is installed, so it’s not a gift to owners of earlier versions of iMovie. iMovie HD 6 is a 154.6 MB download.